Is honey vegan?

-Google “is honey vegan?” and you’ll get 263 million hits.
+Google “is honey vegan?” and you’ll get hundreds of millions of hits.
 Not surprisingly, we get this question a lot.
 And the answer is no, honey is not vegan.
 Read on for why not.

 In order to make bigger profits, conventional beekeepers replace honey from the hive with a sugar substitute that lacks proper nutrients.